ashvardanian/StringZilla/README.md

 Most operations in StringZilla don't assume any memory ownership.
 But in addition to the read-only search-like operations StringZilla provides a minimalistic C and C++ implementations for a memory owning string "class".
-Like other efficient string implementations, it uses the [Small String Optimization][faq-sso] to avoid heap allocations for short strings.
+Like other efficient string implementations, it uses the [Small String Optimization][faq-sso] (SSO) to avoid heap allocations for short strings.

 [faq-sso]: https://cpp-optimizations.netlify.app/small_strings/